 Sweden and the Holocaust

-Explore Swedens history in relation to the Holocaust and learn more about the nazi crimes through exhibitions, guided tours and interactive installations.
-The Swedish Holocaust Museum is located at Torsgatan 19, Stockholm.
-Free admission.
+Explore Sweden’s history in relation to the Holocaust and learn more about Nazi crimes through exhibitions, guided tours, and interactive installations.
+Located in central Stockholm.

 Opening hours